 Our clients were focused upon ways that a service could make it simpler for their their customers to repay their loans each month.
 Our proposed service was a combination of physical and digital touchpoints that enabled this in two different ways: 1) flexibility in payment location, and 2) flexibility in payment amount/time.

-This project has also been selected to be presented at the 2016 Global Service Design Conference in Amsterdam in October.
+This project was presented at the 2016 Global Service Design Conference in Amsterdam.

 A walkthrough of the wireframes we tested as part of our service enactment.
 Animated using Keynote.